 I am not currently able to accept new clients for individual therapy as my practice is full.
 If you are interested in me contacting you when this is no longer the case, please fill in this form.

 I am accepting new clients into my DBT skills groups.
 Dialectic Behaviour Therapy skills are really helpful in learning to create a life worth living.
-They are focused on mindfulness, emotional regulation, interpersonal effectiveness and distress tolerance.
-SKills groups provide participants with an opportunity to learn how to cope with their emotions and to behave in line with their values.
+One of my favourite things about DBT is the starting point that we don’t create all our problems, but we have to deal with them anyway.
+It is built on understanding that invalidating social environments are a major contributor to distress and problems of living.
+Fundamentally, DBT is just about learning new skills so you have more options when life gets hard.
+The skills are grouped into 4 areas: mindfulness, emotional regulation, interpersonal effectiveness and distress tolerance.
 You can find out more about DBT here and fuller information about my DBT skills groups here.
 You can sign up for the skills group here.

 I only work with adults, so if you are a teenager looking for advice on sex and relationship I’d suggest you start with Bish or the Scarleteen blog or getting in touch with a helpline specifically focused on working with teens, such as Teen Helpline.
 If you are a teenager looking for support with LGBT issues, in the UK you can contact The LGBT+ Helpline, and in Ireland you can contact BeLongTo.